 In her work she wrestles with complex ideas stemming from mythology, science, learned behaviour and stereotypical perceptions.
-Her use of controversial and highly unconventional materials whether to confront the viewer or to suggest a representation.
+Her use of controversial and highly unconventional materials confront the viewer with characteristic directness.

 The Victoria and Albert Museum spotted her talent early and later, in 1990, this former punk was appointed to the visual arts advisory panel at Arts Council England.
-When, in 1994, the Serpentine Gallery gave her a solo exhibition she took over and filled the space with photographs, sculptures and a her piece, Cacao, a fountain of chocolate.
-The exhibition drew many visitors, people returned, journalists wrote and galleries came knocking and the pressure on her and her time grew.
+When, in 1994, the Serpentine Gallery gave her a solo exhibition she took over and filled the space with photographs, sculptures including 'Cacao', a fountain of chocolate.
+The exhibition drew many visitors, people returned, journalists wrote, galleries came knocking and the pressure on her and her time grew.
 In what were to be the final months of her life she barely stopped - in fact, she barely stopped during most of her working life.
-In dean and planning more shows, she died suddenly at the age of 43.
+In demand and planning more shows, she died suddenly at the age of 43.